High-speed rail in China: Wenzhou accident

+Slowdown in financing and construction

 A comprehensive inspection train (CRH380B) designed for performance under high altitude and low temperature conditions in Northeast China.

+In the first half of 2011, the MOR as a whole made a profit of ¥4.29 billion and carried a total debt burden of ¥2.09 trillion, equal to about 5% of China's GDP.
+Earnings from the more profitable freight lines helped to off-set losses by high-speed rail lines.
+As of years ending 2008, 2009 and 2010, the MOR's debt-to-asset ratio was respectively, 46.81%, 53.06% and 57.44%, and reached 58.58% by mid-year 2011.
+As of October 12, 2011, the MOR had issued ¥160 billion of debt for the year.
+But in the late summer, state banks began to cut back on lending to rail construction projects, which reduced funding for existing railway projects.
+An investigation of 23 railway construction companies in August 2011 revealed that 70% of existing projects had been slowed or halted mainly due to shortage of funding.
+Affected lines included the Xiamen–Shenzhen, Nanning–Guangzhou, Guiyang–Guangzhou, Shijiazhuang–Wuhan, Tianjin–Baoding and Shanghai–Kunming high-speed rail lines.
+By October, work had halted on the construction of 10000 km of track.
+New projects were put on hold and completion dates for existing projects, including the Tianjin–Baoding, Harbin–Jiamusi, Zhengzhou–Xuzhou and Hainan Ring (West), were pushed back.
+As of October 2011, the MOR was reportedly concentrating remaining resources on fewer high-speed rail lines and shifting emphasis to more economically viable coal transporting heavy rail.

+To ease the credit shortage facing rail construction, the Ministry of Finance announced tax cuts to interest earned on rail construction financing bonds and the State Council ordered state banks to renew lending to rail projects.
+In late October and November 2011, the MOR raised RMB 250 billion in fresh financing and construction resumed on several lines including the Tianjin–Baoding, Xiamen–Shenzhen and Shanghai–Kunming.

 Financial pressures intensified as the MOR's debt reached ¥2.09 trillion (5% of GDP) by mid-2011.
 Bank lending restrictions halted construction on 10000 km of track, affecting major lines including Xiamen–Shenzhen and Shanghai–Kunming.
 The government responded with tax cuts on financing bonds and ordered renewed bank lending, raising RMB 250 billion by late 2011.

 The Guiyang–Guangzhou High-Speed Railway under construction in Yangshuo, Guangxi in August 2013.
 This line traverses 270 caves and 510 valleys in the karst landscape of southwest China.
 Bridges and tunnels comprise 83% of this line's total length of 857 km, including 92% in Guizhou Province.
 Travel time by train between Guizhou and Guangzhou was reduced from 20 hours to 4 hours.